lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 </Switch>
 ```

 One potential downside of refactoring your applications this way is that changes to your route structure in one file might have ramifications for routes in other files.
-For example, suppose we wanted to change all `'/categories'` routes to `'/topics'`.
+For example, suppose we wanted to change all instances of `'/categories'` in our routes to `'/topics'`.
 In our existing set up, we would have to remember to change not only the top-level `'/categories'` route, but also change the `'/categories'` segments in the `Categories` component.

 React Router provides a hook, `useRouteMatch()` that makes it easy to build relative route paths, creating more generalized and flexible code.
 Use the `url` property on the object returned by `useRouteMatch()` for creating relative links, and the `path` property for creating relative paths like so: